The 202 Coalition Meeting

 WHEN: Every Fourth Monday Of The Month

-Our first breakfast meeting for this year will convene Monday, April 24, 2023, at 9:00 am, located at St. Margaret’s Catholic Church, 410 Addison Road South, Capitol Heights, Maryland 20743.
+Our breakfast meeting will convene on Monday, DJanuary 27, 2025, at St. Margaret’s Catholic Church, 410 Addison Road, South, Capitol Heights, Maryland.
+We will begin at 9:00 a.m.

 Special Announcements